lyh-5676/homework/README.md

 # homework
-here are some simple scripts I was asked to write by my asshole teachers who know how to assign but not to do homework in classes. f**k their asses.
+Here are some simple scripts I was asked to write by my asshole teachers who know how to assign but not to do homework in classes.
+F**K THEIR ASSES!!!